ljpatrick/marxpaint/docs/en/README.txt

                         Note: As of version 0.9.22, the picture will be placed in your desktop's trash can, on Linux only.

+                      * Click the "Export" button near the lower right to export the image to your export folder. (e.g., "~/Pictures/TuxPaint/")

                       * Click the blue "Slides" (slide projector) button at the lower left to go to slideshow mode.
 See "Slides", below, for details.